-- Notify sexual assault victim of all hearings and changes in schedules. - Consider the needs of the sexual assault victim when scheduling case-related activities, e.g., religious holidays, health requirements, family activities and occupational requirements. - Facilitate victim participation in all activities at which the assailant has a right to be present. - Establish communication methods to avoid unnecessary trips to the courthouse, e.g., electronic pagers, on-call system for victims or voice mail system for victims to call in and receive current case status information. - Object to requests for continuances that are dilatory and do not benefit the State or victim.
+- · Notify sexual assault victim of all hearings and changes in schedules. - · Consider the needs of the sexual assault victim when scheduling case-related activities, e.g., religious holidays, health requirements, family activities and occupational requirements. - Facilitate victim participation in all activities at which the assailant has a right to be present. - Establish communication methods to avoid unnecessary trips to the courthouse, e.g., electronic pagers, on-call system for victims or voice mail system for victims to call in and receive current case status information. - · Object to requests for continuances that are dilatory and do not benefit the State or victim.

-c.
-Suggested Criteria in Deciding Whether or Not to Prosecute
+d.
+Suggested Criteria in Deciding Whether or Not to Prosecute e.
+General Procedures for Handling Sexual Assault Cases i.
+Assignment of Cases